Sera91/GNN4CD-CORDEX/README.md

 In parallel you need to create a wandb account, and add to the config (for preprocessing, training or inference) your wandb API key and user name

+For the training of the model

+bash run.sh configs/